 Putting It All Together – A Mini‑Project

-Imagine you’re planning a road trip across the United States and your rental car’s fuel tank holds 60 L. Still, you want to know how many fill‑ups you’ll need if each gas station reports prices per U. S. gallon Surprisingly effective..
+Imagine you’re planning a road trip across the United States and your rental car’s fuel tank holds 60 L. On the flip side, you want to know how many fill‑ups you’ll need if each gas station reports prices per U. S. gallon Small thing, real impact.
+Simple as that..

 - Convert the tank capacity: 60 L × 0.264172 = 15.85 gal.